HewoTech/hewotech/README.md

 ## 🚀 How to Use
 🔗 **Live Site:** https://hewotech.github.io/hewotech
-(Replace with your actual GitHub Pages URL after publishing)

 Navigate through the menu to explore **services, portfolio, booking, and contact pages**.
 Use the **Booking Page** to request a project or course, and reach us directly through the **Contact Page**.